 The archipelago of 7,107 islands that make up the Philippines is blessed with unparalleled natural wonders that truly beckon.
-Visayas is known for its beautiful beaches while Mindanao is home to some of the country’s majestic waterfalls, the Northern Luzon province of La Union, on the other hand, is home to both – beautiful beaches and majestic waterfalls such as Tangadan Falls.
+Visayas is known for its beautiful beaches.
+Mindanao to some of the country’s majestic waterfalls.
+The Northern Luzon province of La Union, on the other hand, is home to both – beautiful beaches and majestic waterfalls such as Tangadan Falls.

 Situated in the town of San Gabriel, Tangadan Falls is one of at least ten waterfalls in the town.
-It is a two-tier cascade along Baroro River with cold water emanating from the hinterland of the province adjacent to the Cordillera Mountain Range.
+The waterfall is a two-tier cascade along Baroro River with cold water emanating from the hinterland of the province adjacent to the Cordillera Mountain Range.

 How to Get to Tangadan Falls

 From Manila, catch a La Union, Ilocos or Abra bound bus (Partas Bus, Dominion Transit, Viron Transit, First North Luzon Transit or Fariñas Transit).
-Get off at People’s Park in San Juan, travel time is about six hours and fare ranges from P410-P450.
-From People’s Park, transfer to a jeepney to San Gabriel, fare is P15 and travel time is around 20 minutes.
+Get off at People’s Park in San Juan.
+Travel time is about six hours and fare ranges from P410-P450.
+At People’s Park, transfer to a jeepney to San Gabriel, fare is P15 and travel time is around 20 minutes.